Common Questions

 Simply, yes.

-by taking the amount you actually need, rather than a standard pack size, you reduce the cost and cut down on both packaging and food waste, customers who buy their weekly shop here often comment that their shopping costs much less than they were expecting.
+We offer as many 'staples' as we can at a reasonable price. by taking the amount you actually need, rather than a standard pack size, you reduce the cost and cut down on both packaging and food waste, customers who buy their weekly shop here often comment that their shopping costs much less than they were expecting.

 How can your shop be zero-waste?